maxgrok/Rails5_StarterApp/README.md

 *Semantic-ui for styling, font-awesome for icons, paperclip for image uploads*

 * **Sass**
-*I've chagned application.css to an .scss extension and imported external stylesheets for improved stylesheet management*
+*I've changed application.css to an .scss extension and imported external stylesheets for improved stylesheet management*

 ---------------------------------------------------------------------